By Becky Holland, firstname.lastname@example.org

 There is a quaint little downtown area.
 There are at last count at least five fast-food chicken places, a plethora of doughnut stores, a mosaic of payday loan companies, two grocery stores, a Walmart, gas stations, two McDonald’s, two Wendy’s and two Whataburgers.
 Churches seem to line every corner.

-Marshall has four colleges – East Texas Baptist University, Wiley College, Panola College and Texas State Technical College.
+Marshall Texas has four colleges – East Texas Baptist University, Wiley College, Panola College and Texas State Technical College.
 There is a movie theater, a Planet Fitness, an Anytime Fitness, a ton of dollar type stores and a bowling alley.

 Allegedly, there is an ‘old boy network’ that means the town is run by old money.
 There are questionable characters in leadership as elected officials and in various departments of governing bodies.
 There is always some sort of issue involving race, economy and crime.
 Let’s not forget the fusses over the lack of quality of service provided by governing agencies, and what about the buildings that are falling apart.
 Budgetary concerns top the list of a lot of coffee club discussions.
 There are complaints that Marshall is not growing.